 “Be kind to all, at all times,” an adage my father says whenever he advises me on what brings blessings to one’s life.
-He also says that, regardless of how poor he may be, and what little possessions he boasts of, what is priceless, is his good name.
+He also says that, regardless of how poor he may be and what little possessions he boasts of, what is priceless, is his good name.
 “They can call me anything, but they can never call me a thief, ” he would proudly add.
-So I was brought up to be kind to all at all times, and never to take something that doesn’t belong to me.
+I was brought up to be kind to all and never to take something that doesn’t belong to me.
 Virtues better suited for utopia, you’d think!
-For here, kindness is a weakness readily exploited by even the closest friends and allies.
+Here, kindness is a weakness readily exploited by even the closest friends and allies.
 To not take what’s not yours is equal to stupidity.
-Better yet, taking what’s not yours is camouflaged so well, that you’d think it’s an entitlement.
+Taking what’s not yours is camouflaged so well that you’d think it’s an entitlement.

-Don’t get me wrong, what is mine, is mine, however, remember the first adage, “be kind to all, at all times.”
-Everyone who is in need, and their extended line of dependents, are entitled to “assistance.”
-So, if we extend this logic further, then the biggest purse is the commonwealth to which everyone is entitled.
-Since the big tree is entrusted to administer it on behalf of “the people,” some of whom are constantly on his/her heals, desk and house, demanding their share; taking from the purse to feed “the people’s” hunger is not taking what is not yours.
+Don’t get me wrong, what is mine, is mine.
+However, remember the first adage, “Be kind to all, at all times.”
+Everyone in need, and their extended line of dependents, are entitled to “assistance.”
+So, if we extend this logic further, then the most oversized purse is the commonwealth to which everyone is entitled.
+Since the big tree is entrusted to administer it on behalf of “the people,” some of whom are constantly on their heals, desk, and house, demanding their share; taking from the purse to feed “the people’s” hunger is not taking what is not yours.
 What a plausible justification!

 It doesn’t end there.
-The big tree has a certain prestige, and there are certain standards.
-Once baptized into that lot, leadership becomes divinely bestowed in their person and inheritable by their seed for generations to come.
+The big tree has a certain prestige, and there are specific standards.
+Once baptized into that lot, leadership becomes divinely bestowed on their person and inheritable by their seed for generations to come.
 That is akin to the traditional process of perpetuating a good or bad name.
-To be sure the big tree is not stripped of that prestige, for he/she may be if he/she descends to the lowly position of the small trees.
+To be sure, the big tree is not stripped of that prestige, for it may be if it descend to the lowly position of the small trees.
 The big tree must tower higher and higher than all the surrounding trees.

-Moreover, he/she must give more favors to the prostrating kith and kin, the subjects, albeit illusionary.
-These subjects, keep one eye sharp to ascertain the degree of the commonness of the big tree.
+Moreover, the big tree must give more favors to the prostrating kith and kin, the subjects, albeit illusionary.
+These subjects keep one eye sharp to ascertain the degree of the commonness of the big tree.
 They look for anything that will strip off the clouds encircling the highly favored and blessed one.
 So if they spot it, the big tree is diminished and finished.

-Very few at the caliber of, and status akin to the big tree, gain their stripes and toys through ingenuity and industry.
+Very few at the caliber of, and with a status akin to the big tree, gain their stripes and toys through ingenuity and industry.
 Many, however, extend their hands deep into the commonwealth’s purse to consolidate themselves in the eyes of their subjects.
 However, they are seldom called thieves.
-To do so, we’d be soiling their names, when we’d instead celebrate them.
-Although, we are supposed to be kind to all, and not take what doesn’t belong to us.
-“Blessed are the poor for they will inherit the kingdom of God!”
+To do so, we’d be soiling their names when we’d instead celebrate them.
+Although, we are supposed to be kind to all and not take what doesn’t belong to us.
+“Blessed are the poor, for they will inherit the kingdom of God!”
 Damn this pacifism!
-Ingenuity and industry is the way, but who will uproot the wayward?
+Ingenuity and industry are the way, but who will uproot the wayward?

 © Apuk Ayuel Mayen 2018.
 All rights reserved.